top of page

 Automotive Technology

-In the Automotive Technology program, students learn how to inspect and adjust automobiles with a focus on diagnosis and repair of engines, brakes, power train, suspensions and steering, wheel alignment, fuel injection systems, electrical systems, air conditioning and computer control panels.
+In the Automotive Maintenance program, students learn how to inspect and adjust automobiles with a focus on diagnosis and repair of engines, brakes, power train, suspensions and steering, wheel alignment, fuel injection systems, electrical systems, air conditioning and computer control panels.
 Students can earn several certifications to obtain employment as an automotive technician.

 Industry Certification